JoeLazarus/DS6306_Study1/README.md

 6. Deploy Machine Learning
 7. Iterate ∞

-in order to **Interperate and Communicate** Findings with stack holders.
+in order to **Interperate and Communicate** Findings with stake holders.

 Based on the analysis, Colorado and California are the top two states which have the most breweries.
 Colorado at number 1, with 47 breweries.